rrovetto/clarifying-concepts/README.md

 - [The Ontology Guidebook: Development Guidelines](https://github.com/rrovetto/Ontology-Development-Guidelines) - thoughout you will find points that more precisely clarify concepts in ontology development and use.
 - [Ethics of Ontology Development & User](https://github.com/rrovetto/Ethics-of-Ontology-Development-and-Use)

+## Misc.
+The name of the service 'Clarifying concepts' or 'Clarifying Complex Concepts' should be interpreted in the sense of the activity of better explaining concepts, topics, ideas, etc. It should not primarily (if not at all) be interpreted in these of the word 'clarifying' being used as an adjective or modifier of 'concepts'.

 ## Copyright
 ©2019-2024, Robert J. Rovetto.
 All rights reserved.